asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/ASFSession.md

 Authenticates the session using a pre-existing cookiejar

 **args:**
-param cookies: Any http.cookiejar compatible object
+cookies: Any http.cookiejar compatible object

 **returns:** returns self for convenience